Comparative Study of Differentially Private Data Synthesis Methods: Differentially Private Data Synthesis (DIPS)

 \subsection{Non-parametric DIPS (NP-DIPS)}

-The statistics $\s$ targeted for sanitization are the cell proportions in some types of cross-tabulation for the categorical data in the framework of NP-DIPS.
-In the case of continuous data, the NP-DIPS techniques can be applied to generate differentially private smoothed density histograms, perturbed density histograms, or to release differentially private empirical distributions via the Exponential mechanism.
-The summary of the NP-DIPS covered in section is given in Table \ref{tab:npdips}.
+When the original data is categorical, the statistics $\s$ targeted for differentially private sanitization are the cell counts or proportions in some types of cross-tabulation in NP-DIPS, from which the synthetic data will be from generated.
+In the case of continuous data, the NP-DIPS techniques can be applied to generate differentially private histograms, kernel density estimators, or empirical distributions.
+The list of the NP-DIPS covered in section is given in Table \ref{tab:npdips}.
+Our goal is not to discuss every NP-DIPS method out there in the literature, which would be impossible to achieve in one paper.
+The list is not exhaustive, but should provide the readers an idea on how DIPS works in the non-parametric setting.